arvidn/libtorrent/docs/manual.rst

 is ``prefer_tcp``.
 The ``peer_proportional`` mode simply looks at the current throughput and rate limits all TCP connections to their proportional share based on how many of the connections are TCP.
-This works best if uTP connections are not rate limited by the global rate limiter (which they aren't by default).
+This works best if uTP connections are not rate limited by the global rate limiter, which they are by default.

 ``rate_limit_utp`` determines if uTP connections should be throttled by the global rate limiter or not.
-By default they are.
+By default uTP is rate limited, this setting defaults to true.

 ``listen_queue_size`` is the value passed in to listen() for the listen socket.
 It is the number of outstanding incoming connections to queue up while we're not